mkpkg

 MAKEPKG(5)

-file from the current directory, downloads sources, verifies
+file from the current directory (or from